-An Austrian national, Ion Marin was born in Romania and received his education in composition, piano and conducting at the George Enescu College and at Salzburg's Mozarteum.
-He also studied philosophy and history of religion and is fluent in six languages.
-Defecting from Romania’s dictatorship in 1986 led to a new life and musical career in Vienna where he became Resident Conductor of the Vienna State Opera during Claudio Abbado’s tenure (1987-1991).
-In Vienna, Ion Marin conducted a wide opera repertoire collaborating with famous singers including Luciano Pavarotti, Agnes Baltsa, Jose Carreras, Gundula Janowitz, Herman Prey, Nicolai Ghiaurov, Edita Gruberova, Giuseppe Taddei and Mirella Freni.
-He also benefited from the guidance of Herbert von Karajan.
+Born in Romania, Ion Marin studied composition, piano and conducting at the George Enescu Music Academy and at Mozarteum Salzburg.
+He also studied philosophy and the history of religion.
+Defecting from Romania’s dictatorship in 1986 led to a new life and musical career as well as his receiving Austrian citizenship.
+He became Resident Conductor of the Wiener Staatsoper during Claudio Abbado’s tenure (1987-1991) and worked with some of the leading singers of the world.
+In Vienna, he also benefited from the guidance of Herbert von Karajan and Carlos Kleiber.